-8.3 Queuing process
+8.3 Queueing process

-The queuing process buffers received MPLS packets for output according to the CI_oPHB.
-Figure 8-6 shows the queuing process.
-The details of the queuing process implementation are out of the scope of this Recommendation.
+The queueing process buffers received MPLS packets for output according to the CI_oPHB.
+Figure 8-6 shows the queueing process.
+The details of queueing process implementation are out of the scope of this Recommendation.

-The queuing process is also responsible for dropping frames if their rate at the MT_CI is higher than the <Srv>AI_D can accommodate.
+The queueing process is also responsible for dropping frames if their rate at the MT_CI is higher than the <Srv>AI_D can accommodate.
 Performance monitor counters are for further study.

-Figure 8-6 - Queuing process
+Figure 8-6 - Queueing process